You can create a free listing for yourself in our online Directory of Indiana Arts Workers. Writers and performers too!learn more

 Learn More Resource Center: Information about college in Indiana, preparing for college, getting to college, student financial aid, Indiana career information, and other essential information.

-Bookshare.org Library: Dedicated to providing the same ease of access to books and periodicals that people without print disabilities enjoy.
+Bookshare Online Library: Dedicated to providing the same ease of access to books and periodicals that people without print disabilities enjoy.
 Designed for people with visual impairments, physical disabilities, or learning disabilities.
-Memberships for qualifying U.S. students with disabilities are free.
+Memberships free for U.S. students.

-Summer Pre-College Programs for Students with Disabilities: Free, online publication from the HEATH Center (see above), updated.
+2015 Summer Pre-College Programs for Students with Disabilities: Free, online publication from the HEATH Center (see above), updated annually.

 Workforce Recruitment Program for College Students with Disabilities: "A recruitment and referral program that connects federal sector employers nationwide with highly motivated post-secondary students and recent graduates with disabilities who are eager to prove their abilities in the workplace through summer or permanent jobs."